segmentio/segment-docs/src/connections/functions/source-functions.md

 ## Save and deploy the function

-Once you finish building your source function, click **Configure** to name it and **Create Function** to save it.
+Once you finish building your source function, click **Configure** to name it, then click **Create Function** to save it.

-After that, source function will become available on the **Functions** page in Segment's catalog.
+Once you do that, the source function appears on the **Functions** page in your workspace's catalog.

-If you're editing an existing function, you can **Save** changes without updating instances of this function that already exist.
+If you're editing an existing function, you can **Save** changes without updating instances of the function that are already deployed and running.

-You can also choose to **Save & Deploy** to save changes, and then specify which already-deployed functions you'd like to update.
+You can also choose to **Save & Deploy** to save the changes, and then choose which already-deployed functions to update with your changes.
+[You might need additional permissions](#functions-permissions) to update existing functions.

 ## Source functions logs and errors